oliver-dzedou/go-mini-blockchain-node/README.md

 # go-blockchain-node

-Minimal blockchain node built with Go (for learning purposes)
+Minimal blockchain node built in Go (for learning purposes)